Varshitha713/first-contrib-placement/contributing.md

 Contributing Guidelines

-elcome to the Placement Resources project! 🎉 We’re excited to have you here.
+Welcome to the Placement Resources project! 🎉 We’re excited to have you here.
 Whether you’re a beginner or an experienced developer, your contributions are valuable.

 ✨ Ways to Contribute